 Today, vitamin C deficiency is much more rare.
 With researchers continuing to unearth a long list of potential vitamin C benefits, there’s a growing emphasis on consuming more vitamin C rich fruits and vegetables as part of a healthy, well-rounded diet.

 Vitamin C is not stored in the body and excess amounts are excreted, so overdosing on this water-soluble vitamin is not generally a concern.
-However, it is still important not to exceed the safe upper limit of 2,000 milligrams a day to avoid adverse symptoms, such as stomach upset and diarrhea.
+However, it is still important not to exceed the safe upper limit of 2,000 milligrams a day to avoid adverse symptoms and vitamin C side effects, such as stomach upset and diarrhea.

 A recent study also found a link between taking vitamin C supplements and kidney stones in men, reporting that taking supplementation resulted in a significantly higher risk of kidney stones.
 If you have a history of kidney stones, you should consider consulting with your doctor before starting supplementation, or simply try increasing your intake of vitamin C foods and drinks to meet your daily needs instead.